-- Every child begins each morning with a sunshine dojo (during morning registration) and starts the week with a full 15 minutes of Golden Time.
-THE CHILDREN WILL BE INVOLVED IN CHOOSING THEIR WEEKLY GOLDEN TIME ACTIVITIES, this is not an extra playtime. - Merits can be earned for work related achievements, e.g. reading at home, completion of homework and class work. - Parents, carers and teachers will be able to see the golden time minutes and rainbow time earned as well as minutes lost on Class Dojo (via the Reports section). - Golden Time lasts for 15 minutes and is intended for all.
-A class can earn 5 minutes in minute intervals for whole school acts, e.g. best weekly attendance, lining up sensibly at the end of playtime and lunchtime, or walking round school nicely.
-Individuals can also earn extra minutes by collecting rainbow points on their Dojo Avatar.
-These can be added for good behaviour, in and around school, good manners, being a good friend and are linked to the St Mary's SPIRIT - Golden Time will take place on Friday (this may be different in FS1 due to children's Nursery sessions) ensuring all children end the week on a positive note.
-Any time lost will happen at the beginning of Golden Time. - Children can work their way back at any point onto the sunshine using the smiley/token doio. - If a child is given 3 warning Dojos, the next stage (4th warning) is a Cloud Dojo resulting in the loss of 2 minutes Golden Time. - Once on the cloud the child will receive a verbal reminder to turn their behaviour around.
+- Every child begins each morning with a sunshine dojo (during morning registration) and is awarded 1 dojo point. - Merits can be earned for work related achievements, e.g. reading at home, completion of homework and class work and pupils awarded 1 dojo point. - Rainbows are awarded to pupils who display the St. Mary's SPIRIT and equate to 2 dojo points. - Parents, carers and teachers will be able to see dojo and rainbow points earned as well as dojo points lost on Class Dojo (via the Reports section). - A class can earn dojo points for whole school acts, e.g. best weekly attendance, lining up sensibly at the end of playtime and lunchtime, or walking round school nicely.
+Individuals can also be awarded a WOW dojo for good behaviour, in and around school, good manners, being a good friend which are linked to our Behaviour Curriculum. - The number of points collected over the year will determine which certificate the children will achieve.
+200 points = BRONZE; 400 points = SILVER; 600 points = GOLD; 800 points = PLATINUM; 1000 points = DIAMOND.
+Any child who is awarded a DIAMOND certificate can then works towards being part of the Diamond Club.
+If a child reaches 1200 Dojo points, they will become part of the St. Mary's Diamond Club and will receive an extra treat at the end of the year. - A class can earn a class treat when their class target has been met.
+THE CHILDREN WILL BE INVOLVED IN CHOOSING THE TREAT, this is not an extra playtime. - Dojo points will be deducted if a pupil is given a warning which are linked to our Behaviour Curriculum (Ambitious, Safe, Kind). - Children can work their way back at any point onto the sunshine using the smiley/token dojo. - If a child is given 3 warning Dojos, the next stage (4th warning) is a Cloud Dojo resulting in the loss of 2 Dojo points. - Once on the cloud the child will receive a verbal reminder to turn their behaviour around.
 If the behaviour persists they will be awarded a Thunder Cloud Dojo and will need to access immediate time out in another classroom within their phase.
-This will result in the child losing a further 5 minutes Golden Time. - After time-out, if a child persists in displaying inappropriate behaviour they will then be put into the behaviour book, the staff member involved will complete the form before sending the child to the Phase Leader (PL).
+This will result in the child losing a further 5 Dojo points. - After time-out, if a child persists in displaying inappropriate behaviour they will then be put into the behaviour book; the staff member involved will complete the form before sending the child to the Phase Leader (PL).
 The child will stay with the PL until they are able to investigate fully, a consequence will be given by the PL according to the amount of incidences in the behaviour book (there may be times when the consequence carries over to the next school day).
-The PL/CT/FLO and any other adults involved will need to discuss the incident, triggers, consequences and next steps to avoid further incidences so that they can inform parents that day. - Some actions will result in names being placed directly into the behaviour book, at St. Mary's we consider the following actions to be intolerable: - Physical and/or verbal abuse towards a child or adult - Swearing and/or discriminatory language (such as racial or homophobic)
+The PL/CT/FLO and any other adults involved will need to discuss the incident, triggers, consequences and next steps to avoid further incidences so that they can inform parents that day. - Some actions will result in names being placed directly into the behaviour book.
+At St. Mary's we consider the following actions to be intolerable: - > Physical and/or verbal abuse towards a child or adult - Swearing and/or discriminatory language (such as racial or homophobic)